-The Options Program at Bishop Hendricken is designed to provide a Catholic high school education for students with mild to moderate disabilities, should have the “option” of a Hendricken education.
-Its purpose is to meet the needs of a unique set of learners in a school community that allows these students to embrace the spirit of the Hendricken man: heart, mind, body, and soul.
-The focus of the program is to provide academic, social and spiritual growth for each student in order for them to be successful and independent adults in the future.
+The Br.
+Thomas R. Leto Options Program is designed with the belief that all young men, including those with mild to moderate disabilities, should have the “option” of a Hendricken education.
+Its purpose is to meet the needs of a unique set of learners in an effort to embrace the spirit of the Hendricken man: heart, mind, body, and soul.
+The focus of the program is to provide academic, social, and spiritual growth for each student in order for them to be successful and independent adults in the future.

-The curriculum used in the Options Program is centered on developing the students’ life skills in the areas of English and Mathematics.
-Our faculty conducts these core classes in the Options classrooms where they use a variety of hands-on activities, cooperative learning and interactive technologies to meet each student’s needs.
+The Options Program curriculum is centered on developing the students’ life skills in English and Mathematics.
+Our faculty conducts these core classes in the Options classrooms where they use a variety of hands-on activities, cooperative learning, and interactive technologies to meet each student’s needs.

 The Options Program places a strong emphasis on vocational and transitional exploration and includes a junior and senior internship at a job site in an area of future career interest.
 Our goal is to help students become independent and productive members of our community.

-Students further develop their social skills by attending some general education classes, like their electives and physical education classes, along with Theology, foreign language, science, and history classes.
-Learning needs in these classes are met through modified assignments and assessments as well as the presence of the peer mentors.
+Students further develop their social skills by attending some general education classes, including Theology, Modern Language, Science, and Social Studies, as well as their electives and Physical Education courses.
+Learning needs in these classes are met through modified assignments and assessments, as well as through the assistance of the Peer Mentors.

-The Peer Mentor Program is an integral part of the Options Program.
-Students in the Bishop Hendricken community are eligible to participate; they give up their study period in order to attend one of the regular education classes with a student in the Options Program.
-The Peer Mentors support and encourage the Options students and assist with note-taking and reading tests and quizzes.
-The Mentor program reaches beyond the classroom as well.
-The mentors foster meaningful relationships with the Options students and this results in long-lasting friendships both in class, as well as at games, extracurricular activities, and social events.
+Peer Mentors are an integral part of the Options Program.
+Students give up their study period in order to attend one of the general education classes with an Options Program student.
+The Peer Mentors assist with note-taking, read tests and quizzes, support, and encourage their Options Program student match.
+Mentors also foster meaningful relationships with the Options students which results in long-lasting friendships both in class, as well as at games, extracurricular activities, and social events.